-The stated cost and performance data cover the geothermal plant itself as well as investments in heat pumps.
+The stated cost and performance data cover the geothermal plant itself, as well as investments in heat pumps.
 Cost and performance data including learning curve effects for heat pumps have been taken from the relevant chapter of the Technology Catalogue, i.e. heat pumps from Ch.
-40. The cost of the compression heat pump is assumed to be 0.67 M€/MW and 0.56 M€/MW for absorption heat pumps.
+40. The cost of the electric heat pump is assumed to be 0.67 M€/MW and 0.56 M€/MW for absorption heat pumps.
 The actual COP factors for electric heat pumps have been calculated, using a publicly available tool [15].

-The boundary for the financial data is outlined in Figure 9.
-In case of absorption heat pumps the technology to generate the drive energy input is not included.
-This input can by sourced from existing or new boilers or other technologies that can supply the heat at a sufficiently high temperature.
+The boundaries for the financial data are outlined in Figure 0-10.
+In the case of absorption heat pumps the technology to generate the drive energy input is not included.
+This input can be sourced from existing or new boilers or other technologies that can supply the heat at a sufficiently high temperature.
 However, as the drive heat is defined as an input it is also included in the output.